mlfoundations/evalchemy/dcft/dataset/README.md

 ### Batch Processing (OpenAI only)

-For large datasets, you can use batch processing with OpenAI's API.
+For large datasets, you can use batch processing with [OpenAI's batch API](https://platform.openai.com/docs/guides/batch/overview) which is [50% cheaper](https://openai.com/api/pricing/).

 ### Step 1: Initiate Batch Processing